mkoppanen/pzq/README.md

 pzq
 ===

 A very simple store and forward device using ZeroMQ.
+It has some optional cluster capabilities in order to provide high availability of all accepted messages.

 Building
 ========